cytan299/field_derotator/bom/README.md

 together build multiples of this device, the cost will cost will get closer to $642.

+The bom.ods file is readable using [LibreOffice Calc](http://www.libreoffice.org).

 # Note

 One cost that I did not include was the modification of two gears used in this project.
 I had friends who were kind enough to use their lathe and mill to perform the modifications essentially for free.
-See [assembly instruction](../howto/assembly.pdf) for more information on what modifications were made.
+See [assembly instructions](../howto/assembly.pdf) for more information on what modifications were made.